pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 # Conclusion

 We've now seen how the Bayesian hierarchical models can be adapted to study and interrogate questions about change over time.
-We seen how the flexible nature of the Bayesian workflow can incorporate different combinations of priors and model specifications to capture aspects of the data generating process.
-Crucially, we've seen how to move between the within individual view  and the between individual iimplications of our model fits.
+We seen how the flexible nature of the Bayesian workflow can incorporate different combinations of priors and model specifications to capture subtle aspects of the data generating process.
+Crucially, we've seen how to move between the within individual view  and the between individual implications of our model fits.
+There are subtle issues around how to assess causal inference questions in the panel data context, but it is also clear that longitudinal modeling allows us to sift through the complexities of individual difference in a systematic and principled fashion.

 +++